Corionis/ELS/mock/scripts/README.md

 then executed on the subscriber.

  * ``reset`` : Reset the test/ directory
- * Edit test/system/hint/keys and move all name/key pairs except MediaPublisher and SubscribeOne
+ * Edit test/system/hint.keys and remove all name/key pairs except MediaPublisher and SubscribeOne
  * BE SURE to keep the deleted lines to put back after this test
  * ``082-23_Navigator-local`` : Perform the Manual Tests below to create some Hints with no tracking
  * ``050-21_Subscriber-One-listener`` : Separate terminal 1